2015–16 Intercity Football League

 The 2015–16 Intercity Football League is the ninth season of the Intercity Football League since its establishment in 2007.
-The season began on 16 May 2015, Taiwan Power Company are the defending champions.
+The season began on 16 May 2015, and Taiwan Power Company are the defending champions.

 Clubs

 A total of 11 clubs will contest the league.

 Preliminary stage

 The preliminary stages were held from May 16 to 18, 2015.
 All matches are held in Bailing Stadium.